 Speight drank heavily, and that, along with his East End accent, stammer, and lack of education, jinxed his writing career for 21 years.
 After decades of alternating factory work, being on the dole, or selling insurance door to door, at the age of 35, he finally scored a position co-writing scripts for the BBC comedy show ‘Great Scott – It’s Maynard!’
 Unfortunately, his bad luck ensured that none of the episodes survived.
 Being a government entity, the BBC thought it was wise to wipe (junk) all the telerecordings (kinescopes), for reuse or to preserve space.
 That was just the beginning of a curse that would follow Speight along, leapfrogging from him to the United States like bat viruses off a Wuhan tourist.

-Speight hated non-drinkers, and said of himself, “I’m so far left I’m out of sight.”
+Speight hated non-drinkers and said of himself, “I’m so far left I’m out of sight.”
 Probably inspired by fellow English communist Charlie Chaplin, Speight created many tramp characters over the years, including one played by Arthur Haynes for The Arthur Haynes Show.
 In the video below, Speight speaks about Haynes.
 Watch it to see Johnny Speight’s character, stuttering Cockney accent, and background.
-Remember, this is the man who will create Alf Garnett, who, in turn, will become Archie Bunker across the pond.
+Remember, this man will create Alf Garnett, who, in turn, will become Archie Bunker across the pond.

-At the 1:08 mark, Speight explains that as a young man, he thought George Bernard Shaw was a stand up comic.
-He was impressed to discover Shaw had written books and plays, and read them all avidly, agreeing with Shaw’s extreme far-left political views.
+At the 1:08 mark, Speight explains that as a young man, he thought George Bernard Shaw was a stand-up comic.
+He was impressed to discover Shaw had written books and plays and read them all avidly, agreeing with Shaw’s extreme far-left political views.
 Shaw, an Irish political activist, was a member of the Fabian Society, an organization dedicated to world Socialism, whose emblem was a wolf in sheep’s clothing.
-Aside from opposing vaccination, Bernard Shaw expressed admiration for Mussolini, Adolf Hitler, and Joseph Stalin, and hailed Lenin as “a really interesting statesman in Europe.”
-Visiting Stalin in person, he described the tyrant as, “a Georgian gentleman… with no malice in him.”
+Aside from opposing vaccination, Bernard Shaw admired Mussolini, Adolf Hitler, and Joseph Stalin and hailed Lenin as “a really interesting statesman in Europe.”
+Visiting Stalin in person, he described the tyrant as “a Georgian gentleman… with no malice in him.”
 Stalin murdered about 60 million citizens of the Soviet Union, according to Aleksandr Solzhenitsyn.
 See Bernard Shaw in this video explaining why we should use mass murder to cleanse society.

 Here are Speight’s words, from the 1:08 mark to 2:28: